Second Generation Bangladeshis holding vigil for Rajon in Brooklyn, New York.

 Bangla Utshob & Boimela

-Muktadhara Foundation organized a 3-day long International Bangla Festival & Book Fair at the William Cullen Bryant High School of Long Island City from June 13 to 15, 2014.
+Muktadhara Foundation organized a 3-day-long International Bangla Festival & Book Fair at the William Cullen Bryant High School of Long Island City from June 13 to 15, 2014.
 According to the organizer, it was their 23rd Bangla Book Fair.
 The fair was attended by many people, mostly of Bangladeshi origin.
-Some attendees were from West Bengal part of India and some from Europe.
+Some attendees were from West Bengal, a state in India, and others from Europe.
 Hence, it was international in nature.
-The objectives of the fair 2014 was “to project the cultural heritage of Bengali to expatriate Bangladesh and West Bengal and other communities living in the North America.
-And to build a sustainable link between the expatriate Bengalis and the land where they or their ancestors were born in field of information exchange, literature, culture & business.”
+The objectives of the fair 2014 were “to project the cultural heritage of Bengali to expatriate Bangladesh and West Bengal and other communities living in North America.
+And to build a sustainable link between the expatriate Bengalis and the land where they or their ancestors were born in the field of information exchange, literature, culture & business.”

-It was a festive, hectic and inspiring event.
-I went there last two days to enjoy and observe the festival.
-The list of guests and programs can tell that it was quite a big event.
-Organizing such an event successfully was certainly not an easy job!
-A big congratulation to organizers, sponsors, attendees, participants and all interested parties.
+It was a festive, hectic, and inspiring event.
+I went there for the last two days to enjoy and observe the festival.
+The list of guests and programs indicates that it was a significant event.
+Organizing such an event successfully was undoubtedly not an easy job!
+A big congratulations to organizers, sponsors, attendees, participants, and all interested parties.
 It was better than a great festival.

-Some discussion on technology, sports and more spotlight on youth forum could have been given!
+Some discussion on technology, sports, and more spotlight on the youth forum could have been given!

-I ventured different parts of the event and enjoyed them.
+I ventured to different parts of the Book Fair and enjoyed them.
 I, however, also expected a bit more futuristic flavor from the festival.
-Felt that the festival was kind of past oriented.
-Here is my two main observations (and suggestions):
+Felt that the festival was past-oriented.
+Here are my two main observations (and suggestions):

-1. The festival was full of programs but there was no science/technology related discussion of any form!
-Why not, who knows!
-Today, our life, ‘liberty’, literature, language, likings inundated by so many technological innovations (facebook, twitter, sms, apps, robotics, vr, etc).
-When we are gradually moving from writing to typing, typing to touching, touching to gesturing, and gesturing to ‘thinking’ – hundreds of topics can be think of to discuss about related to science and technology.
+1. The festival was full of programs, but there was no science or technology-related discussion of any form.
+Why not?
+Who knows!
+Today, our life, ‘liberty’, literature, language, and likings are inundated by so many technological innovations (Facebook, Twitter, sms, apps, robotics, VR, etc).
+When we are gradually moving from writing to typing, typing to touching, touching to gesturing, and gesturing to ‘thinking’ – hundreds of topics can be thought of to discuss related to science and technology.
 Let’s do a quick, fun exercise about possible topics: (Again, this is just for fun)

 • ‘The Face of Bangla e-books’,